Summary

 After restart, run:

-Step 3: Install Ubuntu
+Step 3: Install and Set Up Ubuntu

 Installing Docker Desktop